Introduction to NVivo

 - This course can be taken on its own or as part of the ECPR training tracks.

 This short course is designed for participants who intend to use NVivo 12 to manage, code, and analyse qualitative data and present qualitative findings in articles, reports or theses.
 This is the course you need if you are looking for training in using a qualitative software that supports the research process from beginning to end.
 The course is structured around four modules that address the following topics: importing, organising and classifying data; managing a literature review; autocoding and inductively coding text, multimedia and social media data; mapping the coding process; seeking patterns and identifying relationships; presenting findings using visualisations; exporting data; and sharing projects.
 The course is entirely hands-on and uses sample data to practise using NVivo’s functionalities.
-Note that this course does not teach qualitative data analysis in NVivo based on specific methods such as thematic analysis, grounded theory, etc. (see Advanced Qualitative Data Analysis, to be taught at an upcoming ECPR Winter School in Bamberg, Germany, in February 2020).
+Note that this course does not teach qualitative data analysis in NVivo based on specific methods such as thematic analysis, content analysis, grounded theory, etc. (for such course see Advanced Qualitative Data Analysis I teach at the ECPR Winter School).

 Although no previous knowledge of NVivo is required, participants should have some familiarity with qualitative research.